-Robotics Academy Certified Training for VEX EDR V5 (Online)
+Robotics Academy Certified Training for VEX V5 (Online)

-To follow along with this course, you will need access to VEX EDR V5 hardware and the VEX Coding Studio Programming software (not included with tuition).
+To follow along with this course, you will need access to VEX V5 hardware and the VEXCode Text Programming software (available for free from VEX Robotics).
 In this web-based teacher training, you will learn to teach programming and STEM using robotics.
 Tuition includes online access to CS2N and Carnegie Mellon Robotics Academy Training Materials.

-This course focuses on learning how to teach programming and additional STEM concepts using the VEX EDR V5 robot.
+This course focuses on learning how to teach programming and additional STEM concepts using the VEX V5 robot.
 You can earn professional development credits and a Carnegie Mellon Robotics Academy Certification by completing various assignments throughout the course and passing an exam.